Choosing the Best Insulation Delivers Energy Savings

 Though more expensive than cellulose and fiberglass, mineral wool is more durable and moisture-resistant.
 It continues to insulate when wet, and it tends to maintain efficiency better under varied conditions.
 It also has superior flame retardant properties.
 Available as batts and loose fill, mineral wool can be used anywhere inside the home, though only specially made mineral wool products should be used below grade.

-Most importantly, make sure that you use enough insulation and that you select the best type for your circumstances.
+Most important, make sure that you use enough insulation and that you select the best type for your circumstances.
 Dietmar Lorenz, of Daniel Smith & Associates Architects, recommends that you "insulate as much as you can reasonably achieve and find the greenest material that works.
-In some instances a renewable or natural material might not work, like under a slab.
+In some instances, a renewable or natural material might not work, such as for use under a slab.
 On the other hand, a highly processed, petroleum-based material is often not needed in less demanding circumstances.
 Use the insulation that causes the least environmental impact to do the job, and use plenty of it."

 Greenguard Environmental Institute